-People do not understand that Evolution is an unprovable, unscientific speculation.
+People do not understand that Evolution is unprovable, unscientific speculation.
 Evolutionary theory is based on the assumption that one day we will prove its truth.
 In contrast, the Bible claims to be The Truth.
 It contains the Words of God, complete and accurate.
-Proof is offered throughout the book with the accuracy of its information, the complete and accurate fulfillment of its prophecies, and the miracles supporting the teachers of the Word.
+Proofs are offered throughout the book with the accuracy of its information, the complete and accurate fulfillment of its prophecies, and the miracles supporting the teachers of the Word.
 Why would anyone wish to water down Truth with speculation?

 Have you considered what the consequences would be of the Day/Age Theory to the believableness of the Scriptures?
 If we cannot accept that the world was created in six literal days, then can we accept the virgin birth of Jesus?
 After all, it is presented in the same book.
 Could we believe in the bodily resurrection of Christ?
 If we can accept these as facts, why is Genesis chapter 1 different?